FalseReject: Reducing overcautiousness in LLMs through reasoning-aware safety evaluation

 Large language models (LLMs) have come a long way in enforcing responsible-AI standards through robust safety mechanisms.
 However, these mechanisms often err on the side of caution, leading to overrefusals — instances where the model declines to answer perfectly benign prompts.
 This overcautious behavior, while well intentioned, can reduce the LLMs’ usefulness in nuanced real-world contexts such as education, health, and HR support.

 To address this problem, we and our colleagues Fanyou Wu and Chandan K. Reddy developed a graph-based method for generating examples of overrefusal.
 Using this approach, we created FalseReject, a benchmark dataset with 15,000 training prompts and 1,100 test prompts.
-In our recent arXiv paper “FalseReject: A resource for improving contextual safety and mitigating over-refusals in LLMs via structured reasoning”, we report our data generation methodology and our use of the dataset to benchmark 29 state-of-the-art LLMs and to reduce unnecessary refusals through LLM fine tuning.
+In our recent paper “FalseReject: A resource for improving contextual safety and mitigating over-refusals in LLMs via structured reasoning”, we report our data generation methodology and our use of the dataset to benchmark 29 state-of-the-art LLMs and to reduce unnecessary refusals through LLM fine tuning.

 In the fine-tuning experiments, we used five different LLMs.
 Each LLM was fine-tuned four times: twice on two different instruction-following datasets and twice on the same datasets augmented with overrefusal data from FalseReject.
 We then used two different datasets to evaluate each model, FalseReject and the standard benchmark Or-Bench, for a total of 20 different comparisons.
 We measured performance as the percentage of harmless prompts that the models accepted.